A Day in the Life of a Technical Field Officer

 Fast-forward to the market after 12:00 noon.
 As usual, the main market in Kahama is a hive of activity, despite the heat.
 Watermelon, cabbage, tomato, cucumber, and onion rule the roost.
 As I enter the prices on my iPad, I cannot help but notice that the tomato prices are coming down.
 It looks like everyone went crazy about planting tomatoes early this season (except the demo farmer I just visited), and very soon farmers will be paying the price.
 I really have to double down on my training on production planning to make sure farmers look towards the future.

-Two hours after my 30-minute lunch break, I find myself training 29 farmers for an hour, utilising the demo plot of a key farmer.
+Two hours after my 30-minute lunch break, I find myself training 29 farmers for an hour, utilizing the demo plot of a key farmer.
 It really breaks my heart to see overripe tomatoes being harvested and the produce packed into rough wooden crates.
 I feel even worse when I see people sitting on the pile of produce and crates on the truck.
 Surely we should not be losing so much produce with all the effort farmers are putting into production.

 It is 4:00 PM, and the training is done.
 As usual, the farmers were late except the key farmer, but how can I complain about time in my part of the world?
 I still have three more demo farmers to visit.
 If all goes well, I should be home by 6:00 PM.